Published: September 19, 2010

 Table of Contents

-This free guide can help you become a money management mentor.
+This free guide can help you become a “money management” mentor.
 It is designed to be used with a brochure called “Manage Your Money Wisely.”
 Once you understand the basics of personal finance and budgeting, you’ll be ready to teach others about how money management techniques can make an important difference in one’s finances.
-These techniques, including creating a spending plan, balancing a checking account and using credit wisely, can stretch families’ incomes and help them plan for financial goals.
+These techniques, including creating a spending plan, balancing checking accounts and using credit wisely, can stretch families’ incomes and help them plan for financial goals.

 Created by the national non-profit organization Consumer Action in partnership with Capital One, this guide is part of the MoneyWi$e series that includes pamphlets available in Chinese, English, Korean, Spanish and Vietnamese, a teaching plan with suggested topics for a two-part seminar, participants’ materials and class activities.

 This guide contains suggestions to help people spend less and save more.
 A little information, a plan of action and a lot of persistence can help many people straighten out their finances and attain important financial goals.
 The work it takes to organize your income, savings, daily expenses and credit accounts takes time, but the rewards are great.
 You can live within your means, avoid excess debt, build a cushion of savings and look forward to a more secure retirement.

 Tracking Your Money